THOMASELOVE/431-quizzes-2025/quiz2/README.md

         - `wtchg1.xpt`
         - `wtchg2.Rds`
         - We'll also use the `survey15_2014_to_2025.csv` file which is found [at this link](https://raw.githubusercontent.com/THOMASELOVE/431-data/refs/heads/main/data/survey15_2014_to_2025.csv).
 A PDF of the survey itself is [found on our Class 2 README](https://github.com/THOMASELOVE/431-classes-2025/blob/main/class02/431_surveyhandout_1perstudent_2025-09-04.pdf).
-5. There are two bits of code that you should copy and paste into RStudio as you are preparing your responses.
+4. There are two chunks of code that you should copy and paste into RStudio as you are preparing your responses.

-The first loads the R packages for the Quiz.
+The first code chunk loads the R packages for the Quiz.
+    - It assumes that you have the data (including the 431-Love.R script) in a data subdirectory below your R Project for this Quiz.

 ```
 #| message: false